 How Much Is Your Military Antique Worth?

 Do you own any Napoleonic memorabilia?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 Napoleon and the First Empire

 Napoleon Bonaparte has had collectors in a frenzy for several decades.
 Some sales are entirely dedicated to him.
 This figure significantly marked the history of France.
 Even if he abdicated, a sort of cult around his person still exists.
 The objects that belonged to him can be compared to relics.

 In order to establish his power, Napoleon knew how to use the arts in the form of propaganda.
 Painters such as Gros reconstructed the famous battles such as the battle of Eylau on canvas, where the emperor was shown as loyal to the enemy even though he had lost the battle.